 Have you ever wondered if depression could be eased with an inexpensive over-the-counter supplement, no prescription required?
 Or how about extinguishing your chronic anxiety through more consumption of certain foods that contain natural stress-reducing ingredients?
-Read on, because I’ve got something for you that will both surprise and delight.
+Read on, because I’ve got something for you that may be a pleasant shock!

 Every day I see patients who want to do everything in their power to avoid mind-altering pharmaceutical drugs.
 This is especially true of women hoping to become pregnant or who already are.
-Among the tests I order to get a sense of my patients’ biology when they first come see me, one of the results I like to review immediately is their level of vitamin B12.
+Among the tests I order to get a sense of my patients’ biology when they first come see me is their level of vitamin B12.
 Is it low?
 If so, could it be the reason they are in my office to begin with?

 Vitamin B12 deficiency has long been implicated in the development of depression.